-If you’ve always wanted to go back to college, but aren’t sure how you’d pay for it or are afraid of accumulating student loan debt, your employer may be able to help.
-It’s called tuition reimbursement—and many companies offer it to employees as an added perk of the job.
+If you’ve always wanted to go back to college but aren’t sure how you’d pay for it, or you're afraid of accumulating student loan debt, your employer may be able to help.
+It’s called tuition reimbursement—and many companies offer it to employees as an added perk.

-Basically, tuition reimbursement, or tuition assistance, means that your employer will help foot the bill for your continuing education courses or degree, given that you meet their predetermined guidelines.
+Tuition reimbursement, or tuition assistance, means that your employer will help foot the bill for your continuing education courses or degree as long as you meet their guidelines.

-Tuition reimbursement is usually offered on top of your regular salary and is a great employee benefit, offered in addition to things like health insurance, a 401(k) plan, vacation days, or a subsidized childcare center.
+Tuition reimbursement is usually offered on top of your regular salary.
+It's a great employee benefit and typically offered in addition to benefits like health insurance, a 401(k) plan, vacation days, or a subsidized childcare center.

-Tuition reimbursement can help you pay for your continuing education courses or degree.
-Keep in mind that you'll have to pay for your classes upfront.
-Then, once you’ve completed them, met the requirements, and submitted all the information to your employer, they’ll reimburse the funds.
+With tuition reimbursement, you have to pay for your classes upfront.
+Once you’ve completed them, met the requirements, and submitted all the information to your employer, it will reimburse some or all of the funds.

-It's worth noting that some companies will only pay for courses or degrees in a certain field, while others are more flexible and will pay for continuing education that supports an employee’s professional growth.
+It's worth noting that some companies will only pay for courses or degrees in a certain field.
+Others are more flexible and will pay for any continuing education that supports an employee’s professional growth.

 You may wonder why your employer offers a perk like tuition assistance.
 After all, it can be a costly expense.
-But as it turns out, it’s one your employer can deduct with the IRS—up to $5,250 annually, which they can deduct, and isn't treated as taxable income for you.
-In short, this is one perk that doesn’t cost your company much.
+But as it turns out, it’s one your employer can deduct with the IRS—up to $5,250 annually per employee.
+It also isn't treated as taxable income for you.

 Requirements for tuition assistance vary by company.
 Generally speaking, you’ll have to maintain a certain GPA, though some companies reimburse on a sliding scale based on the grade you receive.
-For example, an ‘A’ might get 100% reimbursement, while a ‘B’ might be 80%.
+For example, if you get an "A," you might get 100% reimbursement, but if you get a "B," you might be reimbursed 80%.

-You may also be required to take courses or obtain a degree that relates to your field, thus benefitting your company.
-Many companies also have a cap on the amount of tuition reimbursement they can dole out, so the cost will likely be a factor.
+You may also be required to take courses or obtain a degree that relates to your field.
+Many companies also have a cap on the amount of tuition reimbursement they will dole out.

-You also may be required to stay at your company for a set number of years after tuition assistance is provided.
-This is an important fact to keep in mind.
-If you leave your company before the set period of time, you may be required to repay the funds, which could cost you big.
+You may also be required to stay at your company for a set number of years after tuition assistance is provided.
+If you leave your company before the set period of time, you may be required to repay the funds, which can be expensive.
 Talk to your HR representative about your company’s reimbursement program before you enroll to be sure you know all the relevant details.

-It’s important to keep in mind that tuition reimbursement will likely only cover part of the cost of returning to school.
-That’s why it’s important to budget for tuition and other related expenses on your own, as well.
+Keep in mind that tuition reimbursement will likely only cover part of the cost of returning to school.
+That’s why it’s important to save your own funds for tuition, books, and other related expenses.

 Still on the fence about pursuing your employer’s tuition reimbursement program?
-Consider the facts: the employment rate for 25 to 34 year-olds with a bachelor’s degree or higher was 86% in 2017, while those with only a high school education had an employment rate of 72%, according to information from the National Center for Education Statistics.
+Consider the facts: the employment rate for 25 to 34 year-olds with a bachelor’s degree or higher was 87% in 2019, while those with only a high school education had an employment rate of 74%, according to the National Center for Education Statistics.